avimallu/PowerPointSnap/README.md

 * To **uninstall**, repeat the process, and simply click on *Remove* this time.

 ## License
 In a gist, I don't care what you do with it, as long as you don't expect it to work all the time and don't blame me for any consequence arising from its use.
+Offically, read the license file in the repository.